chhuang-one/sqxclib/doc/SqQuery.md

 * The order of arguments are - name of column, operator, printf format string, and values that depending on the format string.
 * If user doesn't specify the values following format string, program handle printf format string as raw string.
 * Not recommended: If the argument of operator is =, it can be omitted (like Laravel, but less readable).
-* Deprecated: If name of column has % character, It handle as printf format string (This will NOT support in future).
 * The usage of condition arguments is basically the same in where(), join(), on(), and having() series functions.

 e.g. generate below SQL statement.